 But think about it — if you’re planning to be asleep, stowing your belongings out of reach really isn’t that big of a deal.
 Just make sure you have your necessities at the ready (a blanket or sweatshirt, water, and perhaps your iPod), and you shouldn’t have an issue.

-One potential drawback, though, is that these seats tend to be a good bit chilier than the rest of the plane.
+One potential drawback, though, is that these seats tend to be a good bit chillier than the rest of the plane.
 That’s because you’re up close and personal with the main cabin door, which isn’t insulated like the rest of the plane.
 If you plan carefully, though, this is easy to work around.
-All the more reason to snuggle up with your pillow and blanket!
+All the more reason to snuggle up with your travel pillow and travel blanket!

 (Psst, heads up.
 In case you couldn’t guess by the header, we’re venturing into the Worst of the Worst territory).